adamspanier/CryptoConductor/README.md

 ```
 git clone https://github.com/adamspanier/CryptoConductor.git && cd CryptoConductor
 ```
-2. CryptoConductor will start automatically when ./run.sh is used.
+2. Run the following command:
 ```
 ./run.sh
 ```
+3. CryptoConductor will start automatically when ./run.sh is used.

 ## Getting Started
 To run CryptoConductor: